Linear to multi-linear algebra and systems using tensors: Fundamentals of tensors and notation

 \section{Fundamentals of tensors and notation}

-A tensor is a multi-dimensional array of data.
-The order of the tensor is the number of dimensions or modes.
-A vector is a tensor of order 1, a matrix is a tensor of order 2 and tensors of order greater than 2 are known as higher order tensors.
+A tensor is a multi-way array whose elements are indexed by three or more indices.
+Each index may correspond to a different domain, dimension, or mode of the quantity being represented by the array.
+The order of the tensor is the number of such indices or domains or dimensions or modes.
+A vector is often referred to as a tensor of order-1, a matrix as a tensor of order-2 and tensors of order greater than 2 are known as higher-order tensors.